anoushkaalavilli/Final-Project/functional.md

 import re

-reactant1 = input("Please enter the reactants of a chemical reaction.
+reactant1 = input("Please enter the first reactant of a chemical reaction.
 Enter subscripts after the element's abrreviation.
 If there is only one of a certain element, enter the subscript 1 after it.
 Please limit your reactant to four elements. ") reactant1 = reactant1.upper()
 #reactant1 = (list(reactant1))

+reactant2 = input("Please enter the second reactant of a chemical reaction.
+Enter subscripts after the element's abrreviation.
+If there is only one of a certain element, enter the subscript 1 after it.
+Please limit your reactant to four elements. ") reactant2 = reactant2.upper()

 print (reactant1)